<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Calorimetry head

 Fair testing

 When comparing different fuels, it is important to carry out a fair test.
-Several variables should be kept constant, including:
+All variables should be kept constant, including:

 More reliable results can be obtained by repeating the experiment many times.
 The biggest source of error in calorimetry is usually unwanted heat loss to the surroundings.
 This can be reduced by insulating the sides of the calorimeter and adding a lid.